 If you are still unsure please don't hesitate to get in contact with one of our team at: https://support.swytchbike.com/hc/en-gb/requests/new

-To be the first to know when we launch, and to ensure you get the maximum discount, don't forget to register to our waitlist here: https://www.swytchbike.com/
+To be the first to know our next stock drop is live, don't forget to register to our waitlist here: https://www.swytchbike.com/